Choose the Best Colours for Office As Per Vastu Shastra

 White – A Colour Of Freshness

-Excellent for the dark place as well as the ceiling.
-White represents purity and innocence.
-It also indicates cleanliness, freshness, and simplicity.
 Use white to make rooms seem larger and more spacious.
-Good colour for the conference and lobby.
+Good colour for the conference room and lobby.

 Yellow – A Colour Of Money

-Excellent colour for accounts and financial zone.
-It stimulates money-related activities.
-It is also known to be a colour of happiness.
-Yellow is a truly joyous and radiant colour.
+The colour yellow is often associated with financial matters and accounts, as it is believed to stimulate money-related activities.
+In addition, it is known to bring joy and radiance, making it a truly delightful colour.
 Yellow should be used in moderation.
 Whilst it promotes optimism and innovation, due to its association with emotion, too much yellow should be avoided as could provoke unwanted anxiety.

 Purple – Female Energy

-Purple has feminine energy.
+The colour purple is seen as having a feminine energy.
 Most suitable in a place where large numbers of female employees are working.
-These colours indicate richness and royalty.
+This colour indicates richness and royalty.

 Blue – For Communication